Lambert High School

 Lambert High School is a public high school in Suwanee, in Forsyth County, Georgia, United States.
 It is the one of eight high schools in the Forsyth County School District.
 The school has an annual enrollment of about 3,000 students.
 Most students who attend Lambert reside in southern Forsyth County, an affluent area located between Johns Creek, Suwanee, and Cumming.
 Lambert was built to alleviate over-crowding at South Forsyth High School, which is located 3.8 miles away on Peachtree Parkway.

 History

+Clarence Lambert

 Lambert High School is named after Clarence Lambert.
 He was born in Birmingham, Alabama.
 He received degrees in vocational agriculture from University of Georgia and a master's degree in school administration from Alabama Polytechnic Institute, now Auburn University.
 He served as the first principal of Forsyth County High School, which is now called Forsyth Central High School.
 Lambert also worked at the Georgia Department of Education as a program coordinator, as Assistant Superintendent in charge of facilities at Forsyth County Schools, and as Interim Superintendent of Forsyth County Schools.

+Foundation and continued operation

+Lambert High School opened its doors ahead of the 2009-2010 school year with Gary Davison serving as the schools principle.

+During the 2020-21 school year, Lambert High School began a therapy dog program for special needs students, being the only school in the state of Georgia to currently do so.
+The school's first full-time therapy dog would be Duck, who was given to Lambert by Rucker Dog Training after he failed out of duck hunting school.

 An addition is currently being constructed by Charles Beall Constitution Company, Inc.

+In May 2023, the Forysth County Board of Education approved the school's request to name the semi-circle drive outside of the school's front entrance Will Davison Way.
+This was in honor of Gary Davison's late son, who died soon after the school's opening due to SIDS.

+In August 2023, Amanda Thrower was named principal, replacing Gary Davison.